JIC-8130/jic-8130-yca/README.md

 npm start
 ```

-Now, if you navigate to the link provided in the output of that command in your browser, you should see ASGARD!
+Now, if you navigate to the link provided (usually [http://localhost:8080](http://localhost:8080)) in the output of that command in your browser, you should see ASGARD!

 ### Troubleshooting